Three more arrests made in teen's killing at Port Allen football game; 2 minors facing charges

 Jackson allegedly shot and killed 15-year-old Ja'Kobe Queen, a Brusly High student, around halftime of the Port Allen High-Brusly High football game Friday night.
 An innocent bystander, a 28-year-old woman, was also struck in the arm and survived the shooting.

-"This kid was going to get a cold drink at a concession stand, and a thug decided to end his life," Sheriff Mike Casez said.
+"This kid was going to get a cold drink at a concession stand, and a thug decided to end his life," Sheriff Mike Cazes said.

 Trending News

-"They had six deputies behind this guy when he pulled the gun out," Casez explained.
+"They had six deputies behind this guy when he pulled the gun out," Cazes explained.
 "We could be 100 to 10, in your mind when you're ready to kill, you're gonna kill."

 The department said the shooting stemmed from an argument but would not confirm rumors that the confrontation stemmed from an online feud.
 Despite that, District Attorney Tony Clayton had a strong warning for anyone involved in such activity.